spring-projects/spring-batch/README.md

 or, the first time (to download the stuff that isn't in the Maven Central repository):

     $ mvn install -P bootstrap

+To perform a full build of all modules (required prior to issuing a pull request) execute the all profile

+    $ mvn install -P all

 ## SpringSource Tool Suite (STS)
 In STS (or any Eclipse distro or other IDE with Maven support), import the module directories as existing projects.
 They should compile and the tests should run with no additional steps.